 Peter Shannon, Artistic Director & Conductor

-Born in 1969, Peter Shannon began his musical education as a choirboy in Cork Cathedral, Ireland.
-As a Bachelor of Music student at University College Dublin and whilst singing baritone in the RTÉ National Chamber Choir, he began studying conducting under the Irish conductor, Colman Pearce.
+Peter Shannon began his musical education as a choirboy in his native city of Cork, Ireland.
+As a bachelor of music student at University College Dublin, and while singing baritone in the National Chamber Choir, he began studying conducting under Irish conductor Colman Pearce.

-In Germany, he studied in Weimar at the Franz Liszt Hochschule fuer Musik, founded by the great pianist and composer Liszt himself.
-He later studied at the Karlsruhe Hochschule fuer Musik, one of only a handful of German universities (including Heidelberg) which hold the official title of “elite” university.
-He graduated with the highest possible grade which can be awarded by the German State.
+In Germany, he began postgraduate studies in Weimar at the Franz Liszt Hochschule für Musik, founded by the great pianist and composer Liszt himself.
+A second postgraduate degree at the Karlsruhe Hochschule für Musik earned him the highest possible grade which can be awarded by the German State.

-As a member of the “Dirigenten Forum,” part of the German Arts Council whose function it is to sponsor an “especially talented” group for up-and-coming conductors, Shannon guest conducted orchestras such as the Göttingen Philharmoniker, Baden-Baden Philharmonie, Thüringen Philharmonie, Jena Philharmonie, Halle Philharmonisches Orchester, Rheinische Philharmonie, and others.
+As a young conductor in “Dirigenten Forum” – part of the German Arts Council whose function it is to sponsor an “especially talented” group of up-and-coming conductors – Shannon conducted orchestras such as the Göttingen Philharmoniker, Baden-Baden Philharmonie, Thüringen Philharmonie, Jena Philharmonie, Halle Philharmonisches Orchester, and Rheinische Philharmonie, among others.

-Mr. Shannon has been officially recognized by the American Federation of Musicians and the United States Government as an individual of extraordinary ability.
+Before becoming an American citizen in 2014, Mr. Shannon was officially recognized by the American Federation of Musicians and the United States Government as an individual of extraordinary ability.